 FIG. 1.
 The 3D face under curvature flows.
-The first one is the original face, the second and the third ones are the faces under $K_1$ and $K_2$ flows at t = 1000 respectively.
-Blue ridges are shown with solid lines, red ridges with dotted lines.
+The top one is the original face, the middle and bottom ones are the faces under $K_1$ and $K_2$ flows at t = 1000 respectively.
+Solid curves are blue ridges, and dotted curves are red ridges.

 FIG. 2.
-The evolution of parabolics, ridges and umbilics.
-The rirst row is the original face, second row is the face under $K_1$ flow at t = 100, third row is the face under $K_2$ flow at t = 100, fourth row is the face under $K_2$ flow at t = 250.
-On the left, the blue ridges, parabolic lines and the level sets of $K_1$ are shown; on the right, the red ridges, parabolic curves and the level sets of $K_2$ .
-Thick solid lines are elliptic ridgs, thin grey solid lines are hyperbolic ridges.
-Trangled curves are blue parabolic curves, starred curves are red parabolic curves.
-Dotted lines are level sets of curvature.
-Small solid disks are lemon umbiles, small solid triangles are star umbilics.
+The evolution of parabolics, ridges, and umbilics.
+The top row is the original face, the next row is the face under $K_1$ flow at t = 100, the third row is the face under $K_2$ flow at t = 100, and the bottom row is the face under $K_2$ flow at t = 250.
+On the left, the blue ridges, blue parabolic curvess, and the level sets of $K_1$ are shown; on the right are the red ridges, red parabolic curves, and the level sets of $K_2$ .
+Thick solid lines are elliptic ridges; thin solid lines are hyperbolic ridges.
+Triangled curves are blue parabolic curves; starred curves are red parabolic curves.
+Dotted lines are level sets of principal curvatures.
+Small solid disks are lemon umbilics; small solid triangles are star umbilics.